tuanphan-fit/kids-game-portal/README.md

 5. **Go Back**
    - Click "← Back" to return to the game portal

+## 🎴 How to Play Memory Game

+1. **Start the Game**
+   - Click the Memory Game card from the portal
+   - Cards will be shuffled and placed face down

+2. **Flip Cards**
+   - Click any card to flip it over
+   - Try to remember where each animal is!
+   - Click a second card to find a match

+3. **Match Pairs**
+   - If two cards match, they stay flipped
+   - If they don't match, they flip back over
+   - Find all 8 pairs to win!

+4. **Win the Game**
+   - Match all pairs to see the celebration!
+   - Your moves are counted - try to beat your record!
+   - Click "Play Again" to start a new game

+5. **Go Back**
+   - Click "← Back" to return to the game portal

+**Game Features:**
+- 16 cards (8 pairs of cute animals)
+- Move counter to track your progress
+- Beautiful flip animations
+- Celebration particles when you win!
+- No timer - play at your own pace

 ## 💡 Tips
 - Works best on tablet or desktop